Solveigmeadows Adjusted.jpg

 By loosening expectations and allowing space for uncertainty, my photography is becoming calmer, more honest and more alive.
 It has returned to something I deeply believe in.
 Photography as an experience to be enjoyed, shared and remembered ~ rather than something to be performed or perfected.

 Richard is often alongside me on these days, helping, carrying, watching the weather roll in and keeping spirits high.
-Together, we have spent many hours in Scotland’s landscapes with people from all over the world, sharing time, conversation, laughter and the occasional rain shower.
+Together, we have spent many hours in Scotland’s landscapes with people from all over the world, sharing time, conversation, laughter and the all elements of Scottish weather.

 This is how I choose to work now.
-Photography remains my art, but it is also a way of connecting with others in a very real, physical world.
-If you are someone who values shared experience, time well spent and the kind of moments that quietly reveal themselves when space is allowed for them, I would love to hear from you.
-We can talk things through and see whether there is space to spend some time together in the landscape and create something truly memorable…. maybe even magical!
+Photography remains my art, but it is also a way of connecting with others in a very real world of Scotland’s ever-changing landscape.
+The photographs are made together - through intention, shared experience and the kind of moments that reveal themselves when you least expect them.
+If this way of working resonates, we can talk things through and see whether there is availability to spend some time together and create something truly memorable and meaningful.

 @kristyashon